First Aid Tips for Your Pet Bird

 The ultimate concern in the first aid of heatstroke is to get the bird’s body temperature lowered immediately.

-1. Spray the feathers with alcohol (keeping away from bird’s face) or cold water.
+1. Spray the feathers with alcohol (keeping away from the bird’s face) or cold water.
 Alcohol will last longer on the feathers.
 Be sure the feathers are wet right down to the skin.

 2. Place the bird in an air-conditioned room or in front of a fan.